-Avoid activities near waterways if possible.
-Maintain vegetation along buffers by establishing setbacks (see table for recommendations).
+No clearing or other activities are allowed within 25-50 ft. of perrenial or intermittent streams, rivers, sinkholes, wetlands, or other waters.
 Flag off vegetated buffer areas to keep equipment away.
-Some jurisdictions have mandatory setback reguirements.
 Check with the local planning and zoning office before working near waterways.

+Need information

+on permits

+required for

+working in or

+near streams

-Need information on permits required for working in or near streams and wetlands in Kentucky?
+and wetlands in

+Kentucky?

-Call 502-564-3410 and ask for the Water Ouality Certification Section
+Call 502-564-3410 and ask for the Water Quality Certification Section